schoksey/gbp-devstack/README.rst

 To stack safely, from $HOME/devstack directory on all the nodes execute::
 Note: running restack.sh will ensure br-int is created before the rest of the stack run.

-    restack.sh

-Note: NOT ./restack.sh ... just restack.sh ... its in the PATH.

 To verify from control node if all the nodes are stacked successfully::

     source openrc admin admin